CHRISTIANITY

 2. God — let alone Jesus — just didn’t make sense

-3. But when I was 14, I had an “epiphany” (though I had no name for it at the time) — I realized that my own existence didn’t make any sense either
+3. But when I was 14, I had an “epiphany” (though I had no word for it at the time) — I realized that my own existence didn’t make any sense either

 4. Even though, I was the only thing that I knew for sure actually did exist